EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 the acceptable use policy ![AUP](assets/images/AUP.png) ![AUP Agreement](assets/images/AUP_agree.png)

-Click “Agree”.
+Click "Agree".
 At that point, you will be pending Administrator Approval ![Pending Approval](assets/images/pending.png)

 Once your account is approved, you will be able to download your